wreimers/reimers.us/content/posts/building-llvm-and-clang-macos-10.14.6-xcode-11.1.md

 {{< tweet 1186677081595236352 >}}

-After the first hour, spent listening to the keynote called "Generating Optimized Code with GlobalISel" my brain hurt, but... it was that good kind of pain you get after a particularly hard workout.
+After the first hour, spent listening to the keynote called "Generating Optimized Code with GlobalISel" my brain hurt, but... it was that good kind of pain like the one you get after a particularly hard workout.

 IMAGE